Author

 This post contains affiliate links, meaning that I may receive compensation if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 This compensation does not influence the content, or recommendations provided.
 The opinions expressed are my own, and I strive to provide honest and unbiased information.

 Does your dog ever spend hours scratching like it’s auditioning for a spot in a flea circus?
 Or maybe you’ve noticed some odd bald spots, flaky skin, or even redness?
-Just like humans, our furry friends can suffer from skin problems too.
-While these issues are common, they can still be a pain for both you and your pup.
+Just like humans, our furry friends can suffer from skin issues too.
+While these skin issues are common, they can still be a pain for both you and your pup.
 But don’t worry – we’ve got you covered!
 Let’s explore the most common skin issues for dogs and what you can do to help your dog get back to feeling great.

 Common Skin Issues for Dogs: The Top Offenders